Arielliv/wix_flutter_workshop/README.md

 ### Items Overview Screen Widget
 Under `screens` folder, create  `items_overview_screen.dart`
-    - it will be our first `StatefulWidget` . if you decided to use vsCode, start writing `st` and it will suggest you whether to create `statefull` widget or `stateless` widget, pick `statefull`. name the class `ItemsOverviewScreen` .
+- it will be our first `StatefulWidget`

+f you decided to use vsCode, start writing `st` and it will suggest you whether to create `statefull` widget or `stateless` widget, pick `statefull`. name the class `ItemsOverviewScreen` .

 ---